While we don’t get the Fall foliage our neighbors in other states get but we make do. Continue reading “Weekly Recap: Autumn in Abundance”

 I was reminded this week of the poem “Clouds and Waves” by Rabindranath Tagore who was the the first non-European to win the Nobel Prize in Literature in 1913.
 His poem which uses symbolism speaks about a mother and her child in reference to nature versus nurture, it was something I could relate to these past few days with my children and our homeschooling.

-Each year the boys do a study on clouds.
-It is a month long study of them as part of our nature studies.
-In addition each of my children create a cloud journal, observing clouds throughout the seasons.
+Each year we do a study on clouds.
+It is a month long study as part of our nature studies.
+In addition we create a cloud journal, observing clouds throughout the seasons.

 Yesterday we conducted a experiment on clouds.
 The boys were interested in learning how a cloud forms (particularly fog).
 We had been reading a number of books on weather and clouds and this experiment was perfect.